Overview of Services Heading link

 Many LLM students express an interest in teaching, whether at a law school or an undergraduate institution.
 Careers in academia are very competitive, and require a great deal of work and dedication.

 It is important that students who want to teach establish a scholarly agenda.
-Law schools are interested in hiring academics who demonstrate a sincere interest to a particular area of law.
-You must have an agenda for your own academic work; you must be able to describe the field to which you would like to contribute through your research and teaching, and the scholarly direction this contribution will take.
+Law schools are interested in hiring academics who demonstrate a sincere interest in a particular area of law.
+You must have an agenda for your own academic work and be able to describe the field to which you would like to contribute through your research and teaching, and the scholarly direction this contribution will take.

 In creating your agenda, it is wise to consider areas where there is a greater need for teaching.
 For example, popular areas such as constitutional law and criminal law rarely have open teaching slots.
 However, areas such as property law and corporations often experience shortages.